 Export Text Data from BLOB Columns

-Note: In the example below, we show how to export text from BLOB columns with text data (CLOB, MEMO etc).
+Note: In this example, we show how to export text from BLOB columns with text data (CLOB, MEMO etc).
 But you can apply it to any text compatible non-BLOB columns like char, varchar etc.

 Export Steps